Date: 30 April 2016. Label Everything.

 I know that at some

-point in the future I'll forget what is apparent and easy today.
+point in the future I will forget what is apparent and easy today.

 right there ready for me.